ericman314/UnitMath/README.md

 unit('kW / kg K')
 ```

-Parentheses are not used.
-Any units appearing before a `/` are in the numerator of the resulting unit, and any units appearing after the `/` are in the denominator.
-Any `*`'s will be ignored.
+The string portion of a unit may contain one `"/"`.
+Any units appearing before the `/` will be in the numerator of the resulting unit, and any units appearing after the `/` will be in the denominator.
+Parentheses and `*`'s will be ignored.

 ### Converting Units